Candace Owens: Immigration

 Owens is a proponent of the Mexico–United States border wall, and believes illegal immigrants to the United States should be immediately deported.
 In 2018, Owens warned that "Europe will fall and become a Muslim-majority continent by 2050.
 There has never been a Muslim-majority country where sharia law was not implemented."
 She suggested that the United States would then be "forced to save" the British.

 Science

 Owens has described science as a "pagan faith" and expressed interest in pseudoscientific conspiracy theories such as flat Earth.
 She stated, "I'm not a flat-earther.
 I'm not a round-earther.
 Actually, what I am is I am somebody who has left the cult of science".

+On the topic of injections that are routinely given to newborns to prevent vitamin K deficiency bleeding, Owens said, "What Big Pharma is saying is that we realize that babies were born wrong.
+They don't have enough vitamin K, and so we're going to give them what they always needed.
+God designed us wrong."
+Some parents have cited her statement in support of their decision to refuse vitamin K injections at birth, with doctors expressing concern about the increasing number of refusals in recent years.

 Climate change

 In July 2018, Owens claimed that global warming is not real, calling it a lie used to "extract dollars from Americans".
 In 2021, she promoted paid ads on Facebook, calling the U.S. government "modern doomsayers" who have been wrongly predicting climate crises for decades.